Countably compact extensions and cardinal characteristics of the continuum: Embedding theorems

 \begin{proposition} $(\mathfrak{s} =\mathfrak{b}=\mathfrak c)$ Let $X$ be a Hausdorff zero-dimensional first-countable space of weight $\kappa<\mathfrak{c}$.
 Then $X$ embeds densely into a Hausdorff zero-dimensional first-countable countably compact space. \end{proposition}

-\begin{proof} The proof of this theorem is very similar to one of Theorem~\ref{mainr}, so we give only a sketch of it.
-Let $\mathcal{D}$ and $h$ be such as in the proof of Theorem~\ref{mainr}.
+\begin{proof} The proof of this theorem is very similar to one of Proposition~\ref{mainr}, so we give only a sketch of it.
+Let $\mathcal{D}$ and $h$ be such as in the proof of Proposition~\ref{mainr}.

 Let $X_0=X$.
 Since $X$ is first-countable and zero-dimensional there exists a base $\mathcal B_0=\bigcup_{x\in X}\mathcal B_{0}^x$ of the topology on $X$ consisting of clopen sets, where for each $x\in X$, the collection $\mathcal B_{0}^x=\{U_{n,0}^x:n\in \w\}$ is a nested open neighborhood base at $x$.
 With no loss of generality we can assume that $|\mathcal B_{0}|<\mathfrak c$ and $U_{0,0}^x=X$ for each $x\in X$.